-I am primarily interested in the philosophy of mind and the philosophical foundations of Psychology and the Cognitive Sciences.
-My published research has focused on the nature of consciousness and perceptual experience, related issues in epistemology and metaphysics, and relevant research in the cognitive and biological sciences.
+My work concerns topics in the philosophy of mind and the philosophical foundations of Psychology and the Cognitive Sciences.
+My published research has focused on the nature of consciousness, perceptual, and emotional experience, related issues in epistemology and metaphysics, and relevant research in the cognitive and biological sciences.

 I also have research and teaching interests in ethics.